 This course covers the principles of extrusion, the design of extrusion processes, and the formulation of extruded products.
-Principles learned will be demonstrated using the twin screw extruder in the CSIRO facility.
+Principles learned will be demonstrated using a pilot extruder in the CSIRO facility.

 The program is relevant to the production of all types of extruded products - eg expanded snacks, breakfast cereals, pastas and third generation snack pellets, pet foods and aquafeeds.
 The course is relevant to both single and twin screw extrusion technology.